-Tara Moss is a novelist, TV presenter and journalist.
-Since 1999 she has written and published 9 bestselling novels - Fetish, Split, Covet, Hit, Siren, Assassin, The Blood Countess, The Spider Goddess and The Skeleton Key - and been published in 18 countries in 12 languages.
-Her writing has appeared in Australian Literary Review, The Sydney Morning Herald News Review, The Age, The Daily Telegraph, The Australian and more.
-She has earned her private investigator credentials (Cert III) from the Australian Security Academy and is currently undertaking a Doctorate of Social Sciences at the University of Sydney.
+Tara Moss is a novelist, journalist, blogger and TV presenter.
+Since 1999 she has written 9 bestselling novels, published in 18 countries and 12 languages.
+Her writing has appeared in Australian Literary Review, The Sydney Morning Herald News Review, The Age, The Daily Telegraph, The Australian, ABC online and more.
+She is a PhD Candidate at the University of Sydney, and has earned her private investigator credentials (Cert III) from the Australian Security Academy.

 Moss is an outspoken advocate for the rights of women and children.
 She has been an ambassador for the Royal Institute for Deaf and Blind Children since 2000 and has hosted their annual charity flight for over a decade.
-She has also been a UNICEF Goodwill Ambassador since 2007 and UNICEF Patron for Breastfeeding for the Baby Friendly Heath Initiative (BFHI) since 2011, advocating for better support for breastfeeding mothers in hospital, the workforce and general community.
-As of 2013, she has taken on a larger role as UNICEF’s National Ambassador for Child Survival.
+She has also been a UNICEF Goodwill Ambassador since 2007 and UNICEF Patron for Breastfeeding for the Baby Friendly Heath Initiative (BFHI) since 2011, and as of 2013 has taken on a larger role as UNICEF’s National Ambassador for Child Survival.